 Percentages vary as shares of Pan American Silver are traded on NASDAQ and the TSX.
-Typically, Pan American Silver’s ownership is:
+At June 2014, Pan American’s approximate ownership distribution per category is:

 Pan American Silver cannot sell shares directly to the public.
 If you wish to purchase Pan American Silver shares, please contact your financial advisor or stock broker, who will be able to inform you how to purchase Pan American shares in the open market.

-Please refer to the “Analyst Coverage” page in the “Investors” section of our website for a list of analysts and institutions currently covering our Company.
+Please refer to http://www.panamericansilver.com/investors/analyst-coverage/ for a list of analysts and institutions currently covering our Company.

 Like many precious metals producers, Pan American Silver uses methods established by The Gold Institute (Production Cost Standards, Nov.
-1999) to calculate costs per ounce of silver produced at mine operations.
+1999) and endorsed by the Silver Institute, to calculate costs per ounce of silver produced at mine operations.
 All of our operations are “primary” silver mines, meaning that the majority of their revenues come from silver and the rest come from by-product metals.

 The “cash costs per ounce” of silver for each mine are based on the ounces of silver for which we are paid, which excludes the ounces lost in smelting and refining.
 Cash costs are also “net of by-product credits”, which means that revenues from products other than silver – like gold, zinc, lead and copper – are used to offset the cost of producing each ounce of silver.

-A detailed reconciliation of cash costs and total costs per ounce to the Company’s cost of sales can be found in the Company’s latest Consolidated Statement of Operations, which can be found in the latest MD&A.
+A detailed reconciliation of cash costs, total costs per ounce and AISCSOS can be found in the Company’s latest Consolidated Statement of Operations, in the MD&A.

 Every exploration project will define first Mineral Resources, which are categorized into Inferred, Indicated and Measured Resources with increasing geological information and confidence.
 Mineral Resources have not proven their feasible economic extraction yet.
 Mineral Reserves are the economically mineable part of a Measured or Indicated Mineral Resource, demonstrated by at least a Preliminary Feasibility Study.
 This study must include adequate information on mining, processing, metallurgical, economic and other relevant factors to demonstrate, at the time of reporting, that economic extraction can be justified.